yostane/cours-java/tutorials/java-cli.md

 qrest = Quarkus REST template
 readme.md = Basic markdown readme template
 ```

+The `cli` template create a starter project with `picocli` which is a great library for creating console apps that rely on command-line arguments.

 I personally used JBang to create Java proects to solve some advent of codoe challenges and I it was really useful for this use case.